 - Proposed streets, driveways, access roads, fencing, gates, and barriers

-- Hydraulic calculations showing minimum fire flow or automatic/manual fire protection system demand (whichever is greater) can be provided
+- Hydraulic calculations showing minimum fire flow or automatic/manual fire protection system demand (whichever is greater)

 - Fire service mains (public and private), including thrust blocks and anchor points - size, class, location, depth of cover detail(s), applicable calculations, and manufacturer's specification sheets